-In the first quarter of 2011, the Company also granted to one of its non-employee directors 10,000 RSUs with an aggregate fair value of \$245,500.
-The Company also granted to its non-employee directors an aggregate of 40,000 RSUs in prior periods.
+In the first quarter of 2011, the Company also granted to one of its non-employee directors 10,000 RSUs with the same terms and conditions as the 40,000 RSUs in aggregate granted to its other non-employee directors in prior periods.
 These RSUs will only vest and compensation expense related to these RSUs will only be recognized upon a change in control as defined in the Company's 2006 equity incentive plan.
 The 50,000 RSUs will be forfeited if a change in control does not occur before the last day of the first quarter of 2015.